QuickCorp/QCObjects-SDK/README.md

 [QCObjects](https://qcobjects.dev) is a javascript framework designed to make easier everything about the MVC patterns implementation into the pure javascript scope.

-[QCObjects SDK](https://sdk.qcobjects.dev) is a software library with a set of Controllers, Views and Components that are elementary and useful to assist developers to build applications under MVC patterns using [QCObjects](https://qcobjects.dev).
+[QCObjects SDK](https://sdk.qcobjects.dev) is a set of Controllers, Views and Components that are elementary and useful to assist developers to build applications under MVC patterns using [QCObjects](https://qcobjects.dev).

 If you like more code samples feel free to write your questions to info@quickcorp.cl